SJCAHF34/Koheezai/replit.md

 - Keyboard navigation support
 - Manual comma-separated entry fallback
 - No API key required (completely free NIH service)
+- Multi-layered data validation to ensure medications are stored as flat string arrays
+- Defensive state management with auto-correction for data integrity

 **Layout System**: Responsive design with Tailwind CSS using a maximum content width of 7xl for optimal readability.
 Two-column layout on desktop for the assessment form, collapsing to single column on mobile.
 Consistent spacing using Tailwind units (4, 6, 8, 12, 16).